 COVID-19 Testing Resources: For links to NYC, NY, CT, and NJ testing sites as well as a CDC directory of U.S. State Health Departments visit:

-- LIM’s Returning to Campus: Health & Safety Page and select “Where Can I Get Tested for COVID-19”
+- LIM’s COVID-19 Updates page and select “Where Can I Get Tested for COVID-19”

 Additional Tri-State information on COVID-19 and testing resources is available at: